FAQs

 Connections Academy is comfortable with a ratio of 4:1 (four children to one Learning Coach).
 An additional adult serving as Learning Coach is recommended for more than 4 students in a household.
 In the event that the additional adult is not a parent or legal guardian, a Designated Learning Coach Agreement must be completed by both the parent/legal guardian and Designated Learning Coach.

-Check the enrollment page to find the following:
+Check the enrollment page to find requirements for:

-- The acceptable proof of residency documents in your state.
+- Any geographical restrictions and acceptable proof of residency documents

 Students who are 18 or over must meet age eligibility requirements in their state.
 Students must also submit academic documentation of all courses attempted since entering the 9th grade.
 Academic documentation will be reviewed by a school counselor to determine the student's eligibility to complete the program requirements before meeting the age cap for enrollment.
 Students who cannot complete the program requirements before meeting the age cap for enrollment are not eligible to enroll.